 Waterfalls within a town?
-Travel to Macedonia and experience the magic of water.
+Travel to Macedonia and find out for yourself.
 You’ll be charmed by these little miracles sculpted by the Edesseos River.
 As you wander around, you’ll come to the open-air Water Museum, the only one of its kind in Greece.
 Here you’ll be introduced to the force that once powered looms and mills of Edessa’s industrial heritage.

 A glorious past of Byzantine churches and Macedonian houses unfolds around you as you stroll through Varosi.
 Back in the present, the city will entertain you in the evening at Katarraktakia (Little Waterfalls) and serve you local delicacies in Flamouria.
-The town’s gifts flow as freely as its water; enjoy them as you would a cool, refreshing drink.
+The town’s gifts flow as freely as its water.

 What to do in Edessa